 We particularly encourage applications from women as they are currently under-represented within MSION at the management level.

-The core responsibility of this post is to use:
+The core responsibility of the position of the Clinical Services Provider is to use your:

 ￭ initiative ￭ energy ￭ persistence ￭ results orientation